movementkitchen/website/src/pages/movement-coaching/index.md

 ---
 We will work together to figure out:
 1. What is your fitness goal?
-2. Where are you right now? - symptoms? movement strategies? mechanisms of injuries? strength and endurance?
+2. Where are you right now?
 3. What is the action plan for reaching your goal?
 4. What are milestones and a realistic timeline?